 - ✓ DTA regulations say you are exempt based on pregnancy only if you are in your third trimester (week 27 or last 120 days) of pregnancy, you have verified the pregnancy and your due date and you have a medical statement that your pregnancy prevents you from working, or you are in your 33rd week of pregnancy and you have the verified the pregnancy and your due date.
-See 106 C.M.R. § 703.100(A)(1)(c). - ✓ Contact your local legal services program, Appendix D, if you are pregnant and DTA says you are not exempt from the time limit and the Work Program or if DTA says you have to do job search before you can get benefits.
-See Question 102.
+See 106 C.M.R. § 703.100(A)(1)(c). - ✓ Contact your local legal services program, Appendix D, if you are pregnant and DTA says you are not exempt from the time limit and the Work Program.